 3. Budapest, Hungary

-This eastern European location gives you the best of both worlds.
+This eastern European city break location gives you the best of both worlds.
 The capital is based between the 2 ancient cities of Buda and Pest which are split by the Dunube river.
 Buda is the more famously chilled side, surrounded by hills and greenery.
 Pest is the more fast paced city, full of bars and restaurants.
 Budapest is also known for its beautiful spas.
 There are indoor and outdoor thermal baths to choose from, including the main pool which has a glass dome, Art Nouveau mosaics and stained-glass windows.

 Once you’ve relaxed in a spa, you can head to the famous landmark that is the Parliamentary building on the banks of the Dunube river.
 If you want to view the inside of the Parliament you’ll need to book a guided tour, but the exterior is something you don’t want to miss.